mh-cz/GameMaker-Foreach/README.md

 [2.0.0]
 - Data is returned inside a global struct `fe` so it can be called in anonymous functions
 - You can no longer only use variable names that don't exist yet
 - You only type the return value name.
-Iterator/Key names are created automatically
+Iterator/Key names are created automatically using `i_` and `k_` suffixes
 - It's a true one-liner now so you can call it without surrounding it with brackets
 - Map function is simpler to use
 - The code is not a fking mess anymore